isomerpages/sndgo-corp/_initiatives/Covid 19/Community Preparedness.md

 ## National Appointment System (NAS) for COVID-19 Vaccination

 To support the roll-out of nation-wide vaccinations, we created a [the National Appointment System (NAS) for COVID-19 Vaccination website](https://appointment.vaccine.gov.sg/) for residents to schedule their appointments once they receive their Registration Code.
-This efficient system helps to manage the appointments and administrative load ensures that the vaccination doses are sufficient and used with minimal wastage.
+This efficient system helped to manage the appointments and administrative load ensures that the vaccination doses are sufficient and used with minimal wastage.

 ## Space Out